WeirdMidas/Libperfmgr/README.md

 If you want to help in another way, for example, recommending adjustments/tweaks, you can make an issue with the nickname [adjustment suggestion] and then show what the adjustment was, ALONG with any benchmark you have done, to test if you really got any improvement with the adjustment.

 # Prerequisites
-- Android 11-15.
+- Android 11-14.
 If you have a lower Android, it is not recommended to use the module because it is adapted for current Androids (where resource management has changed abruptly).
+Android 15 has not been tested yet because I am on an Android 14 ROM, so if you want to test on Android 15, feel free.
 - Don't have a messy or too "mimic" kernel (like many custom rom or custom kernel that tend to hide, modify and trap certain optimizations for reasons of "it's to specialize in my kernel")
 - Have a UFS storage.
 (Optional, it is just to ensure better I/O performance so that the module can be fully effective).
 - Follow the compatibility list, do not force the module on devices with incompatible SOCs.